 Revelstoke is located 257 miles or 413 km (by road) West of the Calgary International Airport (YYC) and is about a five hour drive.
 It is about a 50% longer drive from Vancouver.
 The local Kelowana International Airport has connecting flights to Calgary, Toronto, Vancouver, Edmonton, Winnipeg, Victoria, Las Vegas and Seattle.

-Access to Revelstoke from Vancouver or Calgary by automobile is along the Trans-Canada Highway which is usually is good condition during the winter months.
+Access to Revelstoke from Vancouver or Calgary by automobile is along the Trans-Canada Highway (Hwy 1).
+The Trans-Canada Highway usually is well maintained and has good surface conditions during the winter months.